 What is the difference between a write off and a write down?

-In accounting, think of a write-off as a more advanced form of a write-down.
+In accounting, think of an inventory write off as a more advanced form of a write-down.
 A write-down is performed when the inventory suffers a drop in value but still has some market value.
 But if inventory completely loses value, then it is written off (i.e., eliminated from the books altogether).

 When can you write down inventory?